tomatoesong/TemperatureLogger/README.md

 ## General
 ### Assumptions:
 * For the I2C communication to the peripherals I am assuming the platform has an implementation of an I2C library similar to the Wire library Arduino has.
+* The step() function in DataLogger class needs to be called as often as possible to keep the period between recording as close as possible to 10 minutes.
+This could be also implemented using a timer and an ISR however, it would not be as portable.
+* It is assumed that the user calls begin on the i2c object and set the correct clock speed (the lowest of all devices on the bus) before the TMP100 and 24FC256 calls their respective begin() function.
+* User calls the begin() function on I2C, TMP100, and 24F256 before DataLogger begin is called
+### Limitations
 * I utilized the millis() function implemented in the Arduino library to keep track of time.
 This is not a greatly accurate way to keep track of time as it is not based off of a RTC in most embedded platforms.
 This may not be a huge issue if the only thing that matters is the time delta of 10 minutes.
 This code base can easily adapt to an RTC timer by using it to implement the same function as millis().
-* The step() function in DataLogger class needs to be called as often as possible to keep the period between recording as close as possible to 10 minutes.
-This could be also implemented using a timer and an ISR however, it would not be as portable.
-* It is assumed that the user calls begin on the i2c object and set the correct clock speed (the lowest of all devices on the bus) before the TMP100 and 24FC256 calls their respective begin() function.
-* User calls the begin() function on I2C, TMP100, and 24F256 before DataLogger begin is called

 ---